Corrosion-resistant and conductive Ti-Nb-O coatings tailored for ultra-low Pt-loaded BPPs and PTLs in PEM electrolyzers: Introduction

 While the performance of any coating depends on specific electrolyzer designs and operating conditions, both research and industrial practice indicate that relatively thick Pt overlayers, typically hundreds of nanometers, remain the most reliable approach for metallic BPPs and PTLs to ensure long-term electrolyzer operation.
 Hence, reducing Pt loading while meeting the DOE target of ICR~<10~$\mathrm{m}\Omega\text{·}\mathrm{cm}^2$ after accelerated corrosion test presents a significant challenge in terms of cost and material efficiency.

 In this study, we directly address this challenge by developing 200~nm-thick, highly corrosion-resistant, conductive and compact bilayer Ti--Nb--O coatings deposited by HiPIMS on stainless steel sheets, systematically tailoring their composition over a broad range.
 The optimized coatings enabled DOE-compliant performance while reducing Pt loading by up to two orders of magnitude compared to conventional approaches.

-This combination of ultra-low Pt loading and high corrosion resistance underscores the potential of these coatings as a durable, cost-effective solution for PEM electrolyzers.
+Although all coatings were deposited and evaluated on flat stainless steel sheets, the process and properties were developed to enable potential application to both BPPs and PTLs.
+For Ti PTLs, our coating protocol (including the initial etching step) could be directly implemented to modify contact surfaces on both the BPP and MEA sides.
+For steel PTLs, however, additional studies are needed to ensure that harmful ions do not leach from uncoated internal surfaces and compromise membrane durability.
+In such cases, a preliminary treatment to fully cover all internal surfaces, such as Ti electroplating, may be required before applying our coating.
+By outlining these considerations, we aim to motivate further research to confirm performance on actual PTL architectures and to encourage in situ testing and validation of the presented coating system in operating electrolyzers.